joeyballentine/ntsc-simulator/README.md

 # NTSC Composite Simulator

-A Python tool that simulates the NTSC composite video signal encoding and decoding pipeline.
+Simulate the NTSC composite video signal encoding and decoding pipeline.
 Process video or images through an accurate analog signal path to reproduce the characteristic artifacts of NTSC television — color bleeding, rainbow cross-color, dot crawl, and chroma/luma bandwidth limitations.

+Available in both **Python** and **Rust** — the Rust version offers significantly faster processing with identical output.

 ## Examples